 What will students learn?

-- Entomology: Learn how to rehydrate and preserve your own moth or butterfly specimen and take it home with you.
+- Entomology: Learn how to rehydrate and preserve your own moth or butterfly specimen AND a large beetle specimen and take them home with you.
 Students will receive guidance through the process as well as information on how to procure specimens online and in the wild in the future.

 - Wet specimen embalming: Learn how to carefully embalm, pose, and preserve a jarred bird or mammal specimen.
 All specimens are legal to possess and were sustainably sourced, meaning their deaths were not detrimental to the environment.
 Specimens for embalming practice are unsuitable for taxidermy mounting (they may be missing a few toes) but rather than being thrown out out, they will be used for educational purposes.